 Now is the time to learn how to learn.
 While quantitative courses in standard practices and procedures will always be a relevant part of university study, it is important to understand how rapidly these methods are likely to become outdated.
 What has become more important than procedural knowledge is having the ability to be dynamic and adaptable when met with constant change.
 When faced with such high levels of uncertainty, it has become almost imperative to become comfortable with ambiguity.
 A liberal arts degree offers the wide-ranging skillset necessary to thrive in this oncoming and unpredictable new age of tech development.

 While it is impossible to know exactly what the future holds, the best way to prepare is to be confident in your ability to consistently adapt to an evolving landscape where it pays to be innovative.
 While the 5G future may still seem far away, it is important to know it is coming and to be ready when it arrives.

 Bianca DiSanto is a senior in the McDonough School of Business.
-Tech Think appears in The Hoya every Friday.
+Think Tech appears every Friday.

 Have a reaction to this article?
 Write a letter to the editor.